strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 #### Deploying the `Kafka` Cluster

-Let's create a Kafka cluster.
+Let's create a Kafka cluster in KRaft mode.
 Our cluster will have 1 Controller and 3 Brokers.
 This means we're going to need a single `Kafka` resource and two `KafkaNodePool`s.

 Our `Kafka` cluster will have one listener on it, on port `9092`: